Jozef Rulof: Cosmic Grades

-There are seven Cosmic Grades.
-The Moon is the first Cosmic Grade, Mars the second and the Earth the third.
+A core tenet of Jozef Rulof's belief was that there are seven so-called "Cosmic Grades", which represent a human's spiritual evolution.
+The Moon was considered to be the first Cosmic Grade, Mars the second and the Earth the third.
 The fourth, fifth, sixth and seventh Cosmic Grades all lie in their own universe and consist of seven planets and seven suns.

-There are 15 planets in our universe which contain human life.
-We started our divine cycle on the Moon and, via six other planets, arrived on Mars.
-Then again, via six other planets, we finally arrived on Earth.
-Each of these planets pushed the development of the human body a bit further.
-For example, on the Moon, we reached only a fishlike phase but on Mars, we were already like an ape.
-This means that there are no other planets in our universe which contain human life which is as developed as on Earth.
+Jozef Rulof claimed that there are 15 planets in our universe which contain human life.
+He claimed that each human soul started their divine cycle on the Moon and, after reincarnating on six intermediate planets, would reincarnate on Mars to reach the second "Cosmic Grade".
+After reaching this cosmic grade, they would again reincarnate on six new intermediate planets, to finally arrive on Earth to reach the third "Cosmic Grade".
+Each of the traversed planets would push the development of the human body a bit further, reaching something akin to non-human primates on the second "Cosmic Grade" and humans on the third "Cosmic Grade".
+This meant to him that there are no other planets in our universe which contain human life which is as developed as on Earth.